-Zip-lining with Flight of the Gibbon was an amazing experience.
-We were picked up from our hotel at 8:00 am and taken to Angkor Park.
+Zip-lining with Flight of the Gibbon is an amazing experience.
+You will get picked up from your hotel at 8:00 am and taken to Angkor Park.
 The base is completely immersed in the jungle.
-As soon as we arrived, we were welcomed by the staff, who helped us wearing the protective gear.
-Safety is certainly one of the things that makes the Flight of the Gibbon one of the top Siem Reap attractions.
+As soon as you arrive, you are welcomed by the staff, who helps you wearing the protective gear.
+Safety is certainly one of the things that makes the Flight of the Gibbon special.

-Our sky rangers Tola and Tida then took us to the beginning of the trail and trained us about the safety measures, on how to fly and how to stop.
-They spoke perfect English, they were incredibly friendly and made a lot of jokes – all the while keeping extremely professional.
-With such charming sky rangers it is little wonder that Flight of the Gibbon is becoming one of the most popular things to do in Siem Reap.
+You will then be taken to the beginning of the trail and trained about the safety measures, on how to fly and how to stop.
+Guides speak perfect English, they are incredibly friendly and extremely professional.

-Then we started flying from tree to tree, for a total of ten zip-lines, and crossing 4 sky bridges.
-At each stop, we were given information on the length of the flight, on the hight and – most importantly – we were all tied properly for safety.
-Tola and Tida gave excellent insights on the jungle surrounding us, on the wildlife and plants we saw.
-As we learned a lot about the the nature and environment of Cambodia, I’d recommend this as one of the things to do in Siem Reap for nature and adventure lovers.
+There are ten zip-lines, and 4 sky bridges.
+At each stop, you will be given information on the length of the flight, on the hight and – most importantly – you will be all tied properly for safety.
+You will also get insights on the jungle surrounding you, on the wildlife and plants you see.

-When we finally made our way to the base camp, we were happy to see that one of the gibbons that live in the area had made an appearance.
-There he was, showing off his beauty!
+When you will finally make your way to the base camp, you may be able to spot one of the gibbons that live in the area.

-Before being driven back to town, we were taken for lunch at a lovely restaurant and got to try some of the local dishes.
-Lunch was included in the experience, and it was truly delicious – besides, trying the local specialties is one of the things to do in Siem Reap.
+Before being driven back to town, you will be taken for lunch at a lovely restaurant and get to try some of the local dishes.
+Lunch is included in the experience.

 Enjoying Siem Reap bustling night life